patman124/Storyboard/README.md

 **Your entire world in one file.**

 A desktop worldbuilding app for writers, game designers, and tabletop creators.
-Lore, timelines, maps, and notes — all in a single portable project.
+Lore, timelines, maps, graphs, and notes — all in a single portable project.

 No cloud.
 No accounts.
 No internet.
 Just your world.